TheLazyFerret/dots-and-templates/cpp/style_guide.md

 |Template implementation file|`.tpp`|

 Avoid the usage of tpp files,
-instead put all the template implementation inside the hpp
+instead put all the template implementation inside the hpp.

 ## NAMING
 |Item|Case|